aaronkoichi/aaronkoichi/README.md

 -->

 I'm Aaron Lee, also known as Aaron Koichi.
-Currently a CS Degree Student and a part-time coding instructor at Eduwel.
 I started coding at the age of 16.
 Since then, I have made little to no progress on creating projects outside of high school and college, but starting in 2023, I will be creating and posting more personal projects on GitHub for self-improvement.